Charliemowood/atom-guide/README.md

     * A new window with a search bar and a selection of icons will open.
 If you can see the Terminal icon, click on it.
     * Otherwise type *Terminal* into the search bar and press enter.

-You now have an open terminal and are ready to start using Atom.
+You now have an open terminal and are ready to start using Atom from the command line.

 ### Opening files in Atom from the Command Line

 In this section, you will learn how to use [Terminal](#terminal) to open files in Atom.

-To create, a new file you will usually locate the new file in a directory to make your project easy to find and add other relevant files.
+To create a new file you will usually locate the new file in a directory to make your project easy to find and add other relevant files.

 You should now have an open [Terminal](#terminal).

 #### Create a New File and Open Using Atom

-All the following command should be run sequentially by typing the commands into Terminal and pressing enter.
+All the following commands should be run sequentially by typing the commands into Terminal and pressing enter.

-1. Run the following command to create a new directory.
+1. Run the following command to create a new folder.

     ```bash
     mkdir example/
     ```

-2. To move into the directory you have created, run the command:
+2. To move into the folder you have created, run the command:

     ```bash
     cd example/
     ```

-3. To create a new file in this repository, run the command.
+3. To create a new file in this folder, run the command.

     ```bash
     touch example.txt